mElla333/BSE-Phone-Controlled-Robotic-Arm/index.md

 ﻿# Phone Controlled Robotic Arm
-This project is a robotic arm that uses an Arduino, servo motors, and can be controlled by your phone using an Android app.
-It can peform tasks like moving the claws around and picking items up.
+Hi, I'm Ella!
+The project that I chose is a robotic arm that uses an Arduino, servo motors, and can be controlled by your phone using an Android app.
+It can peform tasks like moving around at its joints and picking items up with its claw.

 <a href="https://ibb.co/pWPG7v3"><img src="https://i.ibb.co/PTY3LZ5/Screenshot-2022-07-18-100644.png" alt="Screenshot-2022-07-18-100644" border="0"></a><br />